mearns/read-kinesis/README.md

 If you specify the `--profile` option to the command, it will use the specified profile from your credentials file.

 You can also use the `--assume` option to specify the ARN of an IAM role to assume.
+Specify the option multiple times to specify a chain of roles that should be assumed.
+For instance, if you're authorized to assume role A but not role B, but role A is authorized to assume role B, you can use role B with `--assume A --assume B`.

 ## CLI Options